imsjp/poe-tools/content/docs/lootfilters/index.md

 ### Customizing Loot Filters

 NeverSink, the creator of the most-popular loot filters, has a public website for players to customize loot filters as they wish.

 The website is called [FilterBlade](https://www.filterblade.xyz/) and provides a wide variety of customization from colors palettes to new drop sounds.

 If the default filters don't match the colors you'd like, feel free to customize them to your liking!

+//TODO: Add pictures of lootfilter in action.